numpy/numpy/doc/source/dev/governance/governance.rst

 Council membership
 ~~~~~~~~~~~~~~~~~~

-To become eligible to join the Steering Council, an individual must be a
+To become eligible to join the Steering Council, an individual must be
-Project Contributor who has produced contributions that are substantial
+a Project Contributor who has produced contributions that are
-in quality and quantity, and sustained over at least one year.
-Potential
+substantial in quality and quantity, and sustained over at least one
-Council Members are nominated by existing Council members and voted upon
+year.
+Potential Council Members are nominated by existing Council
+members, and become members following consensus of the existing
-by the existing Council after asking if the potential Member is
+Council members, and confirmation that the potential Member is
 interested and willing to serve in that capacity.
 The Council will be
 initially formed from the set of existing Core Developers who, as of
 late 2015, have been significantly active over the last year.